jennyknuth/dashboard/app/components/flow/flow-instructions.md

 ### Check the output!

-1. Make sure your mobile phone browser is still connected to your nio.school mobile site (**nio.school/[your unique mobile address]**).
+1. Make sure your mobile phone browser is still connected to your nio.school mobile site [{{MOBILE_URL}}](MOBILE_URL).
 Shake your phone to turn on the fan.
 This will increase the wind flow sensor reading and light the LED.

 1. Shake your phone again to turn the fan off.
 This will decrease the wind flow sensor reading and turn off the LED

-1. Scroll to the top of this page (**https://nio.school/[your unique lab number]/flow**) to see the output of your service.
+1. Scroll to the top of this page to see the output of your service.

 ## Congratulations!